AvolitesLtd/TitanManual/docs/system-settings/key-profiles.md

 ## Changing the Key Profile

-To quickly change the Key Profile, hold the \<Avo\> button and press
+To quickly change the Key Profile, hold the <Keys.HardKey>Avo</Keys.HardKey> button and press
 \[Select Key Profile\].
 This changes the global Key Profile used for all handles, unless they have an individual Key Profile set as described below.